-The Licensing Board of the Town of Brewster will exert every effort to provide the residents and guests of the Town with establishments offering quality goods and services and will resist issuance of licenses to establishments with a consistant operation of poor quality goods and services.
-In furtherance of this purpose, the Board of Selectmen of the Town of Brewster adopts the following rules and regulations.
+The Select Board is the Local Licensing Authority (LLA) for the Town of Brewster and has sole authority for the issuance and regulation of all licenses within the Town.
+The Select Board will exert every effort to provide the residents and guests of the Town with establishments offering quality goods and services and will resist issuance of licenses to establishments with a consistent operation of poor-quality goods and services.
+It shall be the policy of the Select Board to deny the issuance of licenses to any person, corporation, or business that has neglected or refused to pay any local taxes, fees, assessments, betterments, other municipal charges or who has outstanding violations with any town department.
+In furtherance of this purpose, the Select Board of the Town of Brewster adopts the following rules and regulations.